 After cutting the cake, I thanked our guests and told them that they had now made our house a home.

 Singapore has been very good to me, I have a lot of friends there, but I now realize that living anywhere for a long time can stunt your perspective.
-With new horizons in Portugal, I feel a wave of creativity and possibilities and am looking forward to contributing more this decade than all my preceding ones.
+With new horizons in Portugal, I feel a wave of creativity and possibilities and look forward to contributing more this decade than all my preceding ones.

 Portugal has a rich heritage and I’m not the first British writer to make it their home.
 For instance, did you know that Ian Flemming conceived James Bond at Estoril Casino, which is a short drive from me?

-For specific inquires on visas etc., I will refer you to, Andrea who has set up an agency to facilitate those who want to follow our path to Portugal.
+For specific inquiries on visas etc., I will refer you to, Andrea who has set up an agency to facilitate those who want to follow our path to Portugal.
 For inquiries about self-leadership, leadership development, executive coaching, or keynote speeches, I’m now open for business!